HelloHowAreYouHaveANiceDay/reading-notes/docs/us_taxation/individual_taxation.md

 ### head of households

 unmarried individuals who maintain a household for dependents can use head of household rates.

+rates are usually lower than for single taxpayers or surviving spouses but higher than joint filings.

 unrelated persons, even if claimed as dependents, do not count towards head of household status.
 Only relatives can serve this purpose.